KUANXUHOME/dual-rhythm-architecture/README.md

 | Organizational Rhythm Governance™ (ORG™) | [resonancegovernance.com](https://resonancegovernance.com) |
 | Organizational Sync-Stability Index™ (The OSS Index™) | [theossindex.com](https://theossindex.com) |
 | The Organizational Sync-Stability™ | [organizationalsyncstability.com](https://organizationalsyncstability.com) |

 ---

+Brand Clarification

+**The Organizational Sync‑Stability™ Index (The OSS Index™) is a sub‑brand of the DUAL‑RHYTHM ARCHITECTURE™ Ecosystem.
+It is the world's only Organizational Stability Index System™.** It is not affiliated with any open source software (OSS) initiative.**

+---